DavisBryan/node-royalties-pool/README.md

-    "interval": 60, //how often to run in seconds "maxAddresses": 50, //split up payments if sending to more than this many addresses "mixin": 3, //number of transactions yours is indistinguishable from "transferFee": 100, //fee to pay for each transaction "minPayment": 10000, //miner balance required before sending payment "denomination": 100000 //truncate to this precision and store remainder },
+    "interval": 60, //how often to run in seconds "maxAddresses": 50, //split up payments if sending to more than this many addresses "mixin": 3, //number of transactions yours is indistinguishable from "transferFee": 1000, //fee to pay for each transaction "minPayment": 10000, //miner balance required before sending payment "denomination": 10000 //truncate to this precision and store remainder(SET TO minPayment VALUE) },

 /* Module that monitors the submitted block maturities and manages rounds.
 Confirmed